 Where we are up to

-The Aboriginal Youth Justice Program is delivered through 14 funded agencies with a total of 23 equivalent full-time (EFT) staff.
-Thirteen of these agencies are Aboriginal Controlled Community Organisations (ACCOs) and one is a community-based agency (Anglicare).
+The Aboriginal Youth Justice Program is delivered through 15 funded agencies.
+Thirteen of these agencies are Aboriginal Community Controlled Organisations, one is a community service organisation (Anglicare), and one is an Aboriginal owned company (Dardi Munwurro).

 The suite of programs provide preventative, early intervention and case managements services for Aboriginal children and young people at risk of youth justice involvement, or subject to a Youth Justice Order or a Children's Court Youth Diversion Order.